 • Pseudowire redundancy: Pseudowire redundancy supports the definition of a backup pseudowire to protect a primary pseudowire that fails.

-• Per VLAN MAC learning: PVL allows control of MAC learning on a per-VLAN basis and deactivation of learning on a per-L2VPN-services basis.
+• Per VLAN MAC learning: PVL allows to control MAC learning on a per VLAN basis and deactivate learning on a per-L2VPN-services basis.

 • EVC MAC limiting: To limit MAC address entries per Ethernet flow point.